apache/mesos/docs/upgrades.md

 1. Install the new master binaries and restart the masters.
 2. Upgrade the schedulers by linking the latest native library and mesos jar (if necessary).
 3. Restart the schedulers.
-4. Install the new slave binaries and restart the slaves.
+4. Install the new agent binaries and restart the agents.
 5. Upgrade the executors by linking the latest native library and mesos jar (if necessary).